Florian Yonsian

-Monimon De Louis Florian Yonsian (born 25 November 2000) is an Ivorian footballer who plays as a forward.
+Monimon De Louis Florian Yonsian (born 25 November 2000) is an Ivorian footballer who plays as a forward for Holywell Town.

 Career history

 Rochdale

 Yonsian started his career with Rochdale joining the club as a 14 year old.
 In the summer of 2017 he was one of a number of players who signed a two year full time scholarship.
 He made his first-team debut for the club on 7 November 2018 in a Football League Trophy tie against the under-21 team of Leicester City.
 He went on to make two more appearances in the competition, one against Oldham Athletic, and third against the under-21 team of Manchester City.
 At the end of the season he was released, having not been offered a professional contract by the club.

 Non-League

 In July 2019 he signed for Salford City.
 In December 2019 he joined Stafford Rangers on loan and made his debut for the club the following day.

 In January 2020 he joined Marine on loan, playing four league games for them before returning to Salford.

 In the summer of 2020 he played for Trafford in various pre-season games before joining the club in September.

 In May 2021 he signed for Stalybridge Celtic but did not play a competitive game for the club and left in July.

 In October he signed for Ashton United.

 In February 2024, Yonsian joined Warrington Rylands.

 In July 2024, Yonsian joined Cymru Premier club Flint Town United and left the club at the end of the year.

+In summer 2026 he returned to Wales, signing for newly promoted Cymru Premier side Holywell Town.